Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

 Serre Chevalier

-Heading due south for the first time?
+Heading south for the first time?
 Serre Chevalier is a great place to start – it’s got the largest ski area in the Southern French Alps.
-It’s also incredibly beautiful, perched just above the pretty mountain town of Briançon (which, it should be noted, means even more accommodation to choose from), surrounded by larch forests, and nudging up against the spectacular wilderness which is Ecrins national Park.
+It’s also incredibly beautiful, perched just above the pretty mountain town of Briançon (which means even more accommodation to choose from), surrounded by larch forests, and nudging up against the spectacular wilderness of the Ecrins national Park.
 No fewer than 59 lifts provide easy access to 82 runs (13 black, 30 red, 26 blue and 13 green), and there’s rarely any shortage of the soft stuff – 80 per cent of the slopes are higher than 2,000 metres.

 Get the lowdown on this family-friendly resort with our full review of Serre Chevalier.